tbysyl/BB84-Simulation/README.md

 This code is semi-heuristic and is not optimal.
 It is entirely for demonstartion purposes and cannot be used to implement BB84 properly.
 Function and variable names may be a little verbose and functions could pass to each other, however I wanted it to be as readable as possible for non-programmers.

+bb84sim.py <- Contains the logic and functions for running the simulation.

 testfile.py <- This program runs the code as many times as the user requires with a user specified number of transmission bits.
 It then simulates BB84 and returns the average final key length.
 For `eve = True` the output is ~25% of the initial length and for `eve = False` the output is ~50% of the initial length.

 There is no input sanitisation as it is unnecessary in this application.